 The Instructional Leadership PhD with a concentration in Instructional Technology is dedicated to the improvement of professional practice and to the work of school engagement.
 The PhD prepares individuals to conduct original research and to use current and emerging technologies and instructional strategies to help develop effective learning environments.
-Further, the degree prepares individuals to assume positions tied to the preparation of researchers in the area of educational technology and to the design of instructional work in school and college environments, as well as to positions in business and industry settings.
+The degree prepares individuals to assume positions tied to the preparation of researchers in the area of educational technology and to the design of instructional work in school and college environments, as well as to positions in business and industry settings.

 Instructional Leadership – Social and Cultural Studies Concentration (PhD)

-The Instructional Leadership PhD with a concentration in Social and Cultural Studies is dedicated to the improvement of professional practice within learning communities.
-The program aims to develop future scholars, researchers, and instructional leaders for schools, colleges, and other learning institutions.
+The Instructional Leadership PhD with a concentration in Social and Cultural Studies is dedicated to the improvement of professional practice and to the work of school engagement.
+The program aims to develop scholars, researchers, and instructional leaders for schools, colleges, and other educational institutions.
 The work of the program is guided by the principles of reflective practice, professional growth, democratic action, and individual responsibility.
-The overarching goal is to prepare theoretically informed leaders with a critical understanding of social and cultural issues necessary to enact organizational, curricular, and pedagogic reforms within their respective institutional settings.
+The overarching goal is to prepare theoretically informed leaders with a critical understanding of social and cultural issues necessary to enact insightful organizational, curricular, and pedagogic decisions within their respective institutional settings.